 For example, if your page ranks for “St Louis personal injury lawyer”, two appropriate goal completions would be contact form submissions and phone calls.
 It’s probably tough for Google to get this data, but it’s a good business objective.

 Every page on your website should have a Call-to-Action (CTA).

 As I mentioned, your CTA will depend on the intent of the target keyword.
 If it’s a product page, then your CTA will be sales-driven.
 If it’s Top of the Funnel (ToFu) informational content, then your CTA may be as simple as asking the user to share your page or leave a blog comment.

 79. Is the page shareable?

-Social media sharing buttons should be prominently displayed on informational content because it’s more likely to be shared (if it’s good).
+You should always display prominent social media sharing buttons on informational content because it’s more likely to be shared (if it’s good).

 Make it as easy as possible for the user to share your content.